fjarri/poetic_edda/README.rst

 proper names index from Bellows's book (although I can include it later, because it shows the accented syllables in names), leaving only the pronounciation guide (where I made modifications according to the set of glyphs I use).
+I have not cut any references to the index though, because that would require rearranging the text, and I do not want to do that yet.

 ---------------
 Release history